“Public health is the ‘art and science of preventing disease, prolonging life and promoting health through the organised efforts of society’ ”

 In Aotearoa New Zealand, people have differences in health that are not only avoidable but unfair and unjust.
 Equity recognises different people with different levels of advantage require different approaches and resources to get equitable health outcomes.

-Learn more about health equity from the Ministry of Health.
+Learn more about health equity.

 Determinants of Health